 - Please do not identify yourself in your document.

-- Save as a single plaintext (.txt) file.
+- Save as a single plaintext (.txt) or markdown (.md) file.

 Don't include anything in your files that could identify you.
 We assign submissions a random number when they are received so our team does not know whose homework they are evaluating.
 Multiple team members will review your submission before a decision is made.